Pet-Bench: Benchmarking the Abilities of Large Language Models as E-Pets in Social Network Services: Introduction

 With the increasing interest in utilizing Large Language Models (LLMs) for interactive and emotionally enriched experiences~\cite{wang2023rolellm,shao2023character,qiu2024interactive}, the application of LLMs to pet companionship scenarios on social network services (SNS) has attracted significant attention.
 However, current practices~\cite{xu2024can, treder2024introduction, working-memory-2024, maharana2024evaluating, zhong2024memorybank} predominantly rely on simple, role-playing dialogues where LLMs directly mimic pet behaviors without internal reflection or adaptation~\cite{wang2024incharacter,xu2024character}.
 Such modes result in static interaction patterns, lacking long-term memory, developmental progression, and adaptive emotional responses crucial to authentic companion.
 Thus, this area requires a systematic benchmark to better assess the advancement of LLM capabilities.

 To bridge these gaps, we introduce \bench{}, a pioneering benchmark specifically designed to assess performance of LLMs as E-pet on social network services (SNS).
 Unlike prior work confined to momentary alignment between persona and actions~\cite{wang2023rolellm,shao2023character,chen2024persona}, \bench{} emphasizes self-interaction, highlighting the importance of internal reflection, self-evolution, and adaptive emotional behaviors in addition to interactive engagement.
-This approach mirrors authentic pet companionship, where pets evolve through interactions, adapt to emotions of users, and develop unique traits over time.
+This approach mirrors authentic virtual pet companionship, where pets continuously evolve through interactions, adapt to emotions of users, and gradually develop unique traits over time.

-\bench{} features four key tasks: \textbf{\textit{PetChat}}.
-Facilitates general conversations with both pets and humans, including psychological interactions and dialogues based on the the routine of pets. \textbf{\textit{PetRoutine}}.
-Simulates the daily schedule of pets at three levels of detail, with higher levels providing more granular plans. \textbf{\textit{PetMemory}}.
-Handles memory-related tasks such as summarization, rewriting, and initiating human interactions based on stored experiences. \textbf{\textit{PetNote}}.
-Focuses on tasks related to social media notes, such as information extraction, intent recognition, retrieval-augmented dialogue.
+\bench{} features four key tasks: \textbf{\textit{PetChat}}: Facilitates general conversations with both pets and humans, including psychological interactions and dialogues based on the routine of pets. \textbf{\textit{PetNote}}: Focuses on tasks related to social media notes, such as information extraction, intent recognition, retrieval-augmented dialogue. \textbf{\textit{PetMemory}}: Handles memory-related tasks such as summarization, rewriting, and initiating human interactions based on stored experiences. \textbf{\textit{PetRoutine}}: Simulates the daily schedule of pets at three levels of detail, with higher levels providing more granular plans.

 \bench{} comprises over 7,500 instances designed to simulate lifelike pet interactions.
 We conduct experiments on \bench{} using more than 20 prominent LLMs, leading to the following main contributions: